-Keeping your employees engaged at the end of the year can seem like a nearly impossible task.
+Keeping your employees engaged during the holiday period can seem like a nearly impossible task.
 With daylight savings, warm weather, Christmas parties and summer holidays to look forward to, work can fall low on the priority list.
 It is no surprise that productivity can tend to slump somewhere around mid-November.
 Keeping employees engaged with work is crucial to boosting staff satisfaction and your bottom line.

 If you can, try to manage workloads around this time.
 If you are a manager or business owner, think to yourself: Quality or quantity?
-Amid day dreaming about some beach days, holiday party planning and online shopping for Christmas gifts, output is likely to be lower.
+Amid day dreaming the beach, holiday planning and online shopping for Christmas gifts, output is likely to be lower.
 So don’t overload your employees at this time, because you are unlikely to get their usual output.

 2. Encourage staff to take their annual leave

-Since your staff might be on a mental vacation anyway, encourage staff to take their annual leave in the summer months.
+Lets face it, your staff might already be on a mental vacation, so encourage them to take their annual leave in the summer months.
 For most industries in Australia, December and January are slow anyway.
 You may want to consider a mandatory office closure period for the 2 week period around Christmas and New Year’s.
 This allows for staff to have a much needed break and eliminates Christmas period bludging.

 3. Remind employees of company policies

 In some cases, the best option is just to roll with it.
-Allowing flexible hours during summer saves having employees just sitting around.
-Consider letting employees leave a little early on Fridays to squeeze in a weekend up the coast or catch some afternoon sun.
+Allowing flexible hours during the Christmas period saves having your employees just sitting around.
+Consider letting employees leave a little early on Fridays to squeeze in some last minute Christmas shopping or to kick-start an early weekend.

 5. Save performance reviews for after summer